 On July 21, 2024, Hillary Clinton endorsed Kamala Harris for president in the 2024 election.

-In August 2024, Hillary Clinton spoke at the 2024 Democratic National Convention, referencing Donald Trump's felony convictions and prompting "Lock him up!" chants.
+In August 2024, Hillary Clinton addressed the 2024 Democratic National Convention, referencing the 34 felony convictions of Republican presidential nominee Donald Trump, which prompted chants of "Lock him up!" from the crowd.

 In January 2025, United States President Joe Biden awarded Hillary Clinton the Presidential Medal of Freedom.